tsparticles/tsparticles/engine/README.md

 ## Templates and Resources

 You can find some tsParticles related templates [here](https://github.com/tsparticles/templates).
-The templates are created for _Vanilla Javascript_, _ReactJS_, _VueJS_, _Angular_, _SvelteJS_ and other frameworks.
+The templates are created for _Vanilla Javascript_, _ReactJS_, _VueJS_, _Angular_, _SvelteJS_, and other frameworks.

-The templates will vary, new ones can be created or older ones updated with latest features or changed to a better style.
+The templates will vary, new ones can be created or older ones updated with the latest features or changed to a better style.
 Check them out once in a while.

 If you created some good design with _tsParticles_ feel free to submit a pull request with your cool template, you'll be